General Acne FAQ

 Is Acne Curable?

-There is no cure for acne.
-However, it can be controlled and prevented through treatment and a proper skincare routine.
-When looking for acne treatment, it is best to look for nutrient-rich products.
-If you consider that your skin can only absorb a small percentage of what you put on it, you want to make sure that the products you use are high quality and loaded with nutrients and antioxidants.
+However, acne can be controlled and prevented through treatment and a proper skincare routine.
+When looking for acne treatment, it is best to look for nutrient-rich products, and those acne products will not use water as the main ingredient because water has no healing benefits; it’s used because it’s cheap.
+Suppose you consider that your skin can only absorb a small percentage of what you put on it.
+In that case, you want to make sure that the products you use are high quality and loaded with nutrients and antioxidants that the skin will absorb, like high-content organic aloe vera.

 What causes acne and who gets it?

 Acne can affect anyone, which includes race, ethnicity, gender, and age.
 Acne can be caused by a backup of oil and dead skin cells in the pore.
-However, genetics, stress, diet, and products you put on your skin like makeup can increase breakouts.
+However, genetics, stress, diet, and products you put on your skin, like makeup, can increase breakouts.

 How can you improve your skin?

 Eliminating stress in our lives is easier said than done, but finding ways to relax will help your skin and your overall health in the long run.
-Limiting the amount of sugary/processed foods and dairy from your diet can also improve breakouts as many of these types of foods can cause inflammation and aggravate acne.
+Limiting the amount of sugary/processed foods and dairy from your diet can also improve breakouts, as many of these types of foods can cause inflammation and aggravate acne.
 When choosing cosmetics, look for products that are considered non-comedogenic.
 You can also check the ingredients in the product.
-Common pore-clogging elements are Algae Extract, Hexadecyl Alcohol, Isocetyl Stearate, Myristyl Myristate, Sodium Chloride, and Wheat Germ Oil.
+Common pore-clogging elements are Hexadecyl Alcohol, Isocetyl Stearate, Myristyl Myristate, Sodium Chloride, and Wheat Germ Oil.

 What is the Earliest Age someone could Start Using LEROSETT® Products?